FenrirSec/Documentation/about_fenrir.md

 Mostly remote GNU/Linux (sometimes Windows) infrastructures, from 1 server to hundreds of machines.

-They usually last about 4 days and we try to do at least 1/month, it's sometimes more, sometimes less depending on the year.
+They usually last about 4 days and we try to do at least 2/month.

 We sometimes do incident response, but it's not one of our main activities and we might stop doing it someday.